Train a custom model using the Sample Labeling tool

 - Exposed headers = *

 - Max age = 200

-The sample labeling tool connects to a source (where your original forms are) and a target (where it exports the created labels and output data).
+The Sample Labeling tool connects to a source (your original uploaded forms) and a target (created labels and output data).

 Connections can be set up and shared across projects.
 They use an extensible provider model, so you can easily add new source/target providers.

-To create a new connection, click the New Connections (plug) icon, in the left navigation bar.
+To create a new connection, select the New Connections (plug) icon, in the left navigation bar.

 Fill in the fields with the following values:

 Description - Your project description.